 Appendix B also demonstrates in more detail a problem identified in the Rural Associations' initial comments by Dr. Roger Koenker, on whose work the Commission partially based its selection of quantile regression models as a limitation mechanism.
 The analysis shows that the Commission's use of multiple models to limit support actually imposes far more restrictive limits on expenditures than the Commission may have intended by its selection of a 90th percentile limit, affecting many more study areas than would be expected by a method designed to identify those specifically in the top 10 percent.
-83 deployment objectives, and running counter to the statutory requirement for "predictable" support.
-84

 Finally, the further analyses set forth in Appendix B demonstrate that the limits imposed by the Commission's regression models are not consistent with the Commission's own accounting rules.
-This will cause support levels to change in unpredictable ways from year to year, undermining the Commission's broadband service
+This will cause support levels to change in unpredictable ways from year to year, undermining the Commission's broadband service deployment objectives, and running counter to the statutory requirement for "predictable" support.

-83 Appendix B, p.
+&lt;sup>83 Appendix B, p.
 5.